Renato Moicano

-Renato Alves Carneiro better known as Renato Moicano (born May 21, 1989) is a Brazilian mixed martial artist who competes in the Lightweight division of the Ultimate Fighting Championship.
-A professional MMA competitor since 2010, Moicano made a name for himself fighting all over his home country of Brazil, and is the former interim Jungle Fight Featherweight Champion.
-As of November 14, 2022, he is #13 in the UFC lightweight rankings.
+Renato Alves Carneiro (born May 21, 1989), known as Renato Moicano, is a Brazilian professional mixed martial artist.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2010, Moicano made a name for himself fighting all over his home country of Brazil, and is the former interim Jungle Fight Featherweight Champion.
+As of November 18, 2025, he is #10 in the UFC lightweight rankings.

 Background

-Coming from a well-off family, Carneiro started training judo at the age of eight.
+Born in Brazil, Carneiro started training judo at the age of eight.
 He attended university in order to become a lawyer, but dropped out after two years to pursue a career in mixed martial arts.

+In an interview, Moicano stated that his nickname "Moicano" means mohawk in Portuguese and that the nickname was given to him when he had a mohawk while training in Brazilian jiu-jitsu.

 Mixed martial arts career

 After an undefeated professional record in eight fights, Moicano faced Ismael Bonfim for the interim Jungle Fight Featherweight Championship.
 He won the fight via rear naked choke submission in the first round.

 Ultimate Fighting Championship

-On December 12, 2014 it was announced that Moicano signed with the UFC, and was scheduled to replace Rony Jason against Tom Niinimäki on 10 days notice at UFC Fight Night: Machida vs. Dollaway.
+On December 12, 2014, it was announced that Moicano signed with the UFC, and was scheduled to replace Rony Jason against Tom Niinimäki on 10 days notice at UFC Fight Night: Machida vs. Dollaway.
 He won the fight via rear naked choke submission in the second round.

-Moicano later was scheduled to fight Mirsad Bektic on May 30, 2015 at UFC Fight Night: Condit vs. Alves, but he was pulled from the bout due to injury and replaced by Lucas Martins.
+Moicano later was scheduled to fight Mirsad Bektic on May 30, 2015, at UFC Fight Night: Condit vs. Alves, but he was pulled from the bout due to injury and replaced by Lucas Martins.

-On March 14, 2016 it was announced that Moicano would face Zubaira Tukhugov at UFC 198. for his second UFC appearance.
+On March 14, 2016, it was announced that Moicano would face Zubaira Tukhugov at UFC 198. for his second UFC appearance.
 He was the underdog to the fight but won via split decision.

-Moicano was expected to face Mike De La Torre on September 24, 2016 at UFC Fight Night 95, but was forced to pull out with injury and was replaced on short notice by Godofredo Pepey.
+Moicano was expected to face Mike De La Torre on September 24, 2016, at UFC Fight Night 95, but was forced to pull out with injury and was replaced on short notice by Godofredo Pepey.

-For his third fight, Moicano faced Jeremy Stephens on April 15, 2017 at UFC on Fox 24.
+For his third fight, Moicano faced Jeremy Stephens on April 15, 2017, at UFC on Fox 24.
 He won the fight by split decision.

-Moicano faced Brian Ortega on July 29, 2017 at UFC 214.
+Moicano faced Brian Ortega on July 29, 2017, at UFC 214.
 He lost the fight via guillotine choke submission in the third round.
 This fight earned Fight of the Night bonus.
 After the fight with Ortega, Moicano moved from Brazil to United States in order to train at the American Top Team.

-Moicano faced Calvin Kattar on April 7, 2018 at UFC 223.
+Moicano faced Calvin Kattar on April 7, 2018, at UFC 223.
 He won the fight by unanimous decision.

-Moicano faced Cub Swanson on August 4, 2018 at UFC 227.
+Moicano faced Cub Swanson on August 4, 2018, at UFC 227.
 He won the fight via a rear naked choke submission.
 This win earned him the Performance of the Night award.

-Moicano was scheduled to face Mirsad Bektic on December 8, 2018 at UFC 231; however, it was reported on 15 November 2018 that Bektic was forced to pull out of the bout due to an undisclosed injury and the bout was cancelled.
+Moicano was scheduled to face Mirsad Bektic on December 8, 2018, at UFC 231; however, it was reported on 15 November 2018 that Bektic was forced to pull out of the bout due to an undisclosed injury and the bout was cancelled.